 If you’re using Microsoft Planner for the card and board functionality, you might as well go to one of the teams that does it well.
 That’d be Trello.
 Boards function as projects, and the cards reside within each board.
 You can add details, create a task list, and share files onto the card.

 The tasks are grouped accordingly and it’s easy to select and share them with your team or publicly.
 This is a great feature for sharing with clients or other vendors, or even others on your team who may be stuck on Microsoft Project!
 Don’t let them bring you down, too!

 3. Microsoft Excel

-Its folder hierarchy, dashboard, Gantt charts, and middle-of-the-road UI should bring comfort to those with sensible tastes.
+Its folder hierarchy, dashboard, Gantt charts, and drag and drop functionality should bring comfort to those with sensible tastes.
 The folder structure allows your project structure to ebb and flow, depending on its size and how much you need to drill down.

-NutCache is a little more complex than Microsoft Planner, but not as complex as using Microsoft Project.
+NutCache is a little more complex than the Microsoft Planner app, but not as complex as using Microsoft Project.
 It’s an Agile product with boards, but also has more robust time tracking and resource management that Microsoft Planner doesn’t have.

 Smartsheet offers more dashboard overviews and cost estimations.
 You’d have to set up all of that yourself in Smartsheet.
 The drawback?
 Better hope your team loves spreadsheets!
-That may not be the best way for your team collaborators to view their tasks in the most intuitive way.
+That may not be the best way for your team to collaborate or view a task list.

 While MS Planner is a good addition to the Office Suite, it’s far from perfect.
 It’s not as powerful as most of the alternatives we listed in this article.
 While all the alternatives are good options, ClickUp is easily the best of the bunch.
 It’s the complete package for your project management needs.